SpooPy-Notes-Org/SpooPy_Notes_Back_End/README.md

 Save time today - "SpooPy Notes" creates personalized ransom notes for you, simply and quickly.
 It's easier than breaking into a 1998 Camry!

-Use one of our pre-designed (and tested) templates to menacingly coerce your targets into adding bitcoins to your off-shore bank account.
+Use one of our pre-designed (and tested) templates to coerce your targets into adding bitcoins to your off-shore bank account.
 Or, write your own message for that special, personalized touch, you casanova.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->